ska-telescope/lmc-base-classes/docs/source/guide/long_running_command.rst

 specifies otherwise.
 Summarised in a few points, you would do the following to implement TANGO commands as long running:

-1. Create a component manager of type QueueWorkerComponentManager with queue size and thread determined.
+1. Create a component manager with queue size and thread determined.

 2. Create the command class for your tango command.